 Certain preferences apply to all state contracts, regardless of their dollar value.
 The Alaska Bidder, Alaska Veteran, and Alaska Offeror preferences are the most common preferences involved in the RFP process.
 Additional preferences that may apply to this procurement are listed below.
-Guides that contain excerpts from the relevant http://doa.alaska.gov/dgs/pdf/pref1.pdf
+Guides that contain excerpts from the relevant statutes and codes, explain when the preferences apply and provide examples of how to calculate the preferences are available at the following website:

+http://doa.alaska.gov/dgs/pdf/pref1.pdf

-- Alaska Products Preference AS 36.30.332 - Recycled Products Preference AS 36.30.337 - Local Agriculture and Fisheries Products Preference AS 36.15.050 - Employment Program Preference AS 36.30.321(b) - Alaskans with Disabilities Preference AS 36.30.321(d) - Alaska Veteran's Preference AS 36.30.321(f)
+- Alaska Products Preference AS 36.30.332 - Recycled Products Preference AS 36.30.337 - Local Agriculture and Fisheries Products Preference AS 36.15.050 - Employment Program Preference AS 36.30.321(b) - Alaskans with Disabilities Preference AS 36.30.321(d)

+Alaska Veteran's Preference - AS 36.30.321(f)